 As the pandemic unfolds, officials are reevaluating their health and safety protocols and adjusting workplace guidance.
 This post provides links to key reopening orders and/or mitigation measures issued in recent weeks, at the statewide level.

 Through one sentence in a 304-page bill enacted in 2021, SB 21-271 criminalized violations of Colorado’s restrictive-covenant statute, section 8-2-113, C.R.S.
 Effective March 1, 2022, violations of section 8-2-113 are a Class 2 Misdemeanor.

-Employee health screening steps, including temperature checks, are becoming more common as states begin to reopen their economies.
+Employee health screening steps, including temperature checks, have become common.
 This post covers measures that require employers to take employees’ temperatures and/or conduct other screening procedures.